Mahesh-Banduni/ZenoGo/README.md

+# ZenoGo
-# ZenoGo- A ride hailing platform built using MERN Stack technology
+- A ride hailing platform built using MERN Stack technology